Good questions to ask in an interview

 Tips for a successful fashion job interview

-Now you’ve practised and rehearsed your answers the only things left to do are exude confidence, find ways to connect with your interviewer and remember to take your time to answer every question in detail.
+Now you’ve practiced and rehearsed your answers, the only things left to do are exude confidence, find ways to connect with your interviewer and remember to take your time to answer every question in detail.
 Here’s more information about things every potential employer will want to see during a fashion job interview:

 Be confident and make eye contact

-Interviewers want to hear detail.
+Interviewers want to hear details.
 Vague answers just won’t cut it.
-When asked a question, answer it descriptively and draw on experiences that back-up what you’re saying.
-Talk about your team, your targets, your achievements and your skills.
-Even if your interviewer doesn’t ask for this information, sharing detail shows your abilities and that you know what you’re talking about.
+When asked a question, answer it descriptively and draw on experiences that back up what you’re saying.
+Talk about your team, your targets, your achievements, and your skills.
+Even if your interviewer doesn’t ask for this information, sharing details shows your abilities and that you know what you’re talking about.

 A good interview is also a two-way conversation – you asking questions, as well as the potential employer.
-Where possible ask your interviewer suitable questions and remember to leave one of your questions until the end.
+Where possible, ask your interviewer suitable good questions to ask in an interview that demonstrate genuine curiosity about the role and the company’s expectations.
+And remember to leave one of your questions until the end.

 Sell yourself